5 Simple Steps to Clean Out the Medicine Cabinet

 1. It can lead to safer medicine use

-Regularly evaluating all medications reduces the accidental use of old, outdated, and possibly ineffective medication.
+Regularly evaluating all medications reduces the accidental use of old, outdated, and possibly ineffective medications.

 2. Medication quality changes over time

-Eventually, all drugs degrade and become less effective, not effective, or even harmful.
+Eventually, all drugs degrade and become less effective, ineffective, or even harmful.

-It’s important that any medicine your older adult takes can still be counted on to do its job.
+Any medicine your older adult takes still must do its job.

 3. Reduce medication errors